 6. Can you give a child too much fruit?

 While drowning in search results on how often my baby should be pooping, I stumbled across fruit as a likely culprit for my son’s Olympic-like ability to poo for Australia – but that just lead to more questions!
 Was I ruining his insides by feeding him so much fruit?
 Was he eating too much natural sugar?
 How much was too much?
 Talk about panic stations.
 Now I can barely get that same child to touch a banana.

 Once you have kids you will see poo in almost every colour of the rainbow, but nothing’s more frightening than the green poo.
 It’s quite common for young babies to pass a green poo in the first few days or weeks after birth but then as they get older and another one pops up a year or so down the track, it can be quite a shocker (turns out the odd one is nothing to worry about, if they’re all like that then maybe something else is up).

 8. Is it bad for a child to swallow sand?

 Kids and babies swallow so much stuff, and if you live near the beach like we do, then sand is definitely on the menu.
 Even if you watch them like a hawk, they will scarf that golden grain down the next time you blink.
 I’ve seen my kids shovel fistfuls of it in their mouth, hence the need for Google.
-The answer – in small quantities it’s fine as long as there’s nothing else nasty in the sand (you’ll just find it super hard to clean away their next poo-filled nappy), but if it’s a huge amount then it can cause some gut issues and wear away their teeth (if they have any).
-So yeah, gross but nothing to sweat.
+The answer?
+In small quantities it’s fine as long as there’s nothing else nasty in the sand (you’ll just find it super hard to clean away their next poo-filled nappy), but if it’s a huge amount then it can cause some gut issues and wear away their teeth if they have any.
+So yeah, gross but nothing to sweat over.